rafageist/rafageist.com/documentation/05-expectations.md

 - Critical evaluation of reasoning and decisions.
 - Questioning assumptions and testing explanations.
 - Clear guidance and structured challenge.
-- Refusal to accept unclear or hand-wavy explanations.
+- Refusal to accept unclear or hand wavy explanations.
 - The mentor is not responsible for the mentee's motivation or pace.

 ## Shared expectations